-Drinking too much alcohol increases the risk of health-related problems like injuries, violence, liver disease, and some types of cancer.
+Drinking too much alcohol increases people’s risk of injuries, violence, drowning, liver disease, and some types of cancer.

 The good news?
-We can all do our part to prevent alcohol abuse.
+We can all do our part to prevent alcohol misuse or abuse.

-Make a difference: Spread the word about strategies for preventing alcohol abuse and encourage communities, families, and individuals to get involved.
+Make a difference: Spread the word about strategies for preventing alcohol misuse or abuse and encourage communities, families, and individuals to get involved.

 How can Alcohol Awareness Month make a difference?

-We can use this month to raise awareness about alcohol abuse and take action toward a solution – both at home and in the community.
+We can use this month to raise awareness about alcohol abuse and take action to prevent it, both at home and in the community.

 Here are just a few ideas: